Directorate General of Forces Intelligence: Organizational structure

-Counter-terrorism Unit
+Counter-terrorism unit

 Counter Terrorism and Intelligence Bureau (CTIB), is an elite counter terrorism intelligence unit of DGFI.
 The Bureau was established in 2006 from the counterterrorism wing of DGFI which was established in 2002.
 The bureau was established along with the Rapid Action Battalion (RAB), and the counter terrorism cell of National Security Intelligence (NSI).
 CTIB is responsible for collecting and analysing intelligence on internal threats and counterattacks.
 CTIB agents are recruited from the Armed Forces and are responsible for gathering intelligence and executing special operations.

 Functions and activities

 The DGFI and its activities are highly classified and confidential to both the mass media and civilians.
 The functions and priorities of DGFI have changed throughout the years and vary with the country's political situations and foreign affairs.
 The primary function of the DGFI is the collection of foreign military intelligence, however during recent times, the agency has extended its role to economic, political and foreign intelligence.
 DGFI maintains active collaborations with very few other secret services around the world.

-Military Experts have termed the subcontinent as a beehive of intelligence and counterintelligence activity and labelled the DGFI, ISI, CIA, FSB, R&AW, MSS, Mossad, and MI6 as the big players in the Asian intelligence Scene.
+Military experts have termed the subcontinent as a beehive of intelligence and counterintelligence activity and labelled the NSI, DGFI, ISI, CIA, FSB, R&AW, MSS, Mossad, and MI6 as the big players in the Asian intelligence Scene.